 Propagation Of Digitalis Flowers

-As biennial plants, digitalis plants concentrate on growing foxglove leaves on their first year, flower and produce seeds the next.
+As biennial plants or short lived perennials, digitalis plants concentrate on growing foxglove leaves on their first year, flower and produce seeds the next.

 Plant owners who have small garden spaces may still grow Foxglove in one area.
 However, with the added maintenance of cutting spent flowers and trimming fox gloves after blooming season ends.